-Next, let's look at the big one: Single use plastic water bottles.
-We do believe that it is reasonable to think that plastic single use water bottles should be eliminated.
+Next, let's look at the big one: Single-use plastic water bottles.
+We do believe that it is reasonable to think that plastic single-use water bottles should be eliminated.
 However, let's take a quick look into a recent issue from our home state of Michigan.
 In Flint, Michigan, the city water systems were so contaminated that the water was deemed undrinkable.
 People around the country rallied, by holding water drives.
 Truckloads of bottled water were collected and delivered to the people of Flint.
 It really was one of those shining moments in America, where the people rallied around a cause and went out of their way to help out.
-If we had made the decision as a country that bottle water should not be utilized, would we have been able to help these people?
+If we had made the decision as a country that bottled water should not be utilized, would we have been able to help these people?
 Sure there are alternative ways to deliver water, but would the average everyday person have been able to help a city in need?

 We believe that these 3 examples show us that wholesale changes might not always be in our best interest.
 If you agree with that, you might be thinking to yourself, then what can we do?
 We’d like to examine the ways we can make a difference.

 Obviously in the first example, paper vs plastic, we have already seen a great new trend.
 Bring your own reusable bags to the store with you.
 This growing movement has the potential to make a real difference.
 This isn’t being done through legislation, this is just a movement that people have started to flock to, we think that is important to note.
 It's hard to find an accurate date as to when the paper vs plastic debate truly starts, but let's just say for now that we are well beyond a decade.
-Unfortunately, a truly great idea, that can make a real impact takes time and in this case that time was over a decade.
-So this is easy one, increase the number reusable bags and we should see an improvement over time.
+Unfortunately, a truly great idea, that can make a real impact takes time and in this case, that time was over a decade.
+So this is an easy one, increase the number of reusable bags and we should see an improvement over time.

-We will lump both single use plastic water bottles and single use plastic straws together here.
+We will lump both single-use plastic water bottles and single-use plastic straws together here.
 We believe there are some simple steps that can be taken.
 If you are in a place where tap water is acceptable to drink, and you are an avid water drinker, please try and use a reusable water bottle.
 On to plastic straws, try not to use them if you don’t need them.
 Simple right?

 The kitchen floor rule: If you wouldn’t leave it on your kitchen floor, don’t leave it on the beach.
 This is a simple concept that we hope to spread throughout the world, but especially in the Great Lakes basin.
-To us it's a simple concept.
+To us, it's a simple concept.
 99% of people wouldn’t take a single use wrapper and discard on their kitchen floor, yet we take less care of our wrappers when we are outside.
 I highly doubt that any cigarette smokers leave their cigarette butts on the kitchen floor, but judging by the sheer volume of discarded cigarette butts found on beaches they don’t seem to take the same care outside.
 We can use this as an educational tool.
 Always remember, if it wouldn’t be left on the kitchen floor, it doesn’t belong outside either.